Deposit Manual MPI

 After creating the Bundle, choose the ’Fill in metadata for Bundle’ button to start creating metadata describing the resource data inside the Bundle.
 This step is not necessary when you chose to upload a CMDI file containing the metadata.
 You can still edit the metadata here, or you can immediately validate the Bundle (Validate Bundle).

-On the page that will be displayed, you’ll have to choose a profile to use for the metadata.
+On the next page, choose a metadata profile to use.
 After this selection, you will be presented with a form based on the chosen profile that you will have to fill out.

 The ’Add’ button allows you to add multiple instances of a certain element.
-For instance, if your Bundle contains multiple types of data (e.g. photographs and videos), click ’Add’ to add an additional data type.
+For instance, you can specify the location for your project by adding an address and/or geo-coordinates.

-Notice that some values of the form will have already been filled in.
-For the MPI_Bundle profile, these values are inherited from the Collection that your have added the Bundle to.
-You should however modify these values if that’s appropriate for the Bundle.
+Some values of the form may have already been filled in.
+If so, these values have been inherited from the Collection that your have added the Bundle to.
+You can modify or remove these values if appropriate for the Bundle.
+Certain values, such as a description, or an actor, can be saved as a preset, and recalled for later use.
+See Metadata presets for more information.

 When all of the (required) metadata has been filled in, click ’Submit’.
 If there were errors (an empty required field), you will be prompted to correct them.
 Otherwise, you will be taken back to the Bundle overview page where you can further process your Bundle.